 Based on statistics from the International Monetary Fund’s World Economic Outlook Database, Germany’s total Gross Domestic Product amounted to $3.842 trillion in 2015.

-Therefore, exports accounted for about 40.6% of total German economic output.
+Therefore, exports accounted for 34.6% of total German economic output.

 Germany’s Top 10 Exports

-Refined oil and petroleum gases were catalysts for the fastest-growing among the top 10 export categories, namely oil which was up in value by 60.5% for the 5-year period starting in 2010.
+Aircraft and spacecraft was the fastest-growing among the top 10 export categories, up 22.9% for the 5-year period starting in 2011.

 The following types of German product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.

 In a nutshell, net exports is the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 - Vehicles: US$147.2 billion (Down by -1.2% since 2011)